-Services that are covered for you What you must pay when you get these services In-Network Diabetes screening No prior authorization required.
-We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+What you must pay when you get these services In-Network Services that are covered for you There is no coinsurance Diabetes screening or copay for the Medicare No prior authorization required.
+We cover this screening covered diabetes (includes fasting glucose tests) if you have any of the screening tests. following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-There is no coinsurance, copay, or deductible for the Medicare covered diabetes screening tests.
-You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-Diabetes self-management training, diabetic services, and supplies Prior authorization may be required for some diabetic services and supplies.
+You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test. \$0 copay 🍑 Diabetes self-management training, diabetic services, and supplies Prior authorization may be required for some diabetic services and supplies.
 For all people who have diabetes (insulin and non-insulin users).
 Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Limited to OneTouch branded products when filled through a pharmacy.
 For a list of covered supplies, please refer to the Part B Product List on our website at Medicare.PacificSource.com.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-20% coinsurance Diabetes self-management training is covered under certain conditions. \$0 copay
+Diabetes self-management training is covered under certain conditions.